 Food labels that are regulated by the U.S. Food and Drug Administration (FDA) follow the regulations of the Food Allergen Labeling and Consumer Protection Act (FALCPA).
-FALCPA requires that the major eight food allergens are listed on the label in one of three ways: (1) using the common name, (2) common name written in parenthesis after the ingredient, or (3) in a "contains" statement.
+In 2021, the Food Allergy Safety, Treatment, Education, and Research Act (FASTER) added sesame as a major allergen.
+This law took effect on January 1, 2023.
+FALCPA requires that the major food allergens are listed on the label in one of three ways: (1) using the common name, (2) common name written in parenthesis after the ingredient, or (3) in a "contains" statement.